modl-uclouvain/PseudoDojo-verification-scripts/README.md

 #### abipy-phonon
 After you pip install eos_workflow, git clone two developer packages above and pip install atomate2-phonon and then abipy-phonon.

+In addition, the key *frontend* in *convergency_tests* function is only useful for remote cluster, which will run specific jobs on local rather than to the queue for calculation node.
+This trick can save time when this job is just a one-step operation, so there is no need to submit suck kind of jobs like time-consuming DFT calculations to queue.

 ### eos_tests_submission.py
+The function *eos_tests* in this script can submit EOS calculations for given pseudopotentials.
+There are ten testing configurations, four unaries: BCC, FCC, SC, Diamond; six oxides: X2O, XO, X2O3, XO2, X2O5, XO3.
+More details can refer to https://doi.org/10.1038/s42254-023-00655-3.

+When the key *ecut* is None in the *eos_tests* function, the hint value with *high* label in f"{accuracy}.djson" file will be adopted as the recommended cutoff energy.
+Thus, if you do not know what cutoff energy should be used, you need to first use convergency_tests_submission.py and obtain_hints.py to obtain recommend cutoff energy.